 RULE 255.
 COLORADO ATTORNEY MENTOR PROGRAM

-(1) Colorado Attorney Mentor Program.
-The Colorado Supreme Court hereby establishes a Colorado Attorney Mentor Program (“CAMP”).
-Through the fostering of mentoring relationships between lawyers new to the practice of law and lawyers experienced in the practice of law, the goals of such program are to assist:
+(1) Colorado Attorney Mentoring Program.
+The Colorado Supreme Court hereby establishes a Colorado Attorney Mentoring Program (“CAMP”).
+Through the fostering of mentoring relationships between lawyers seeking mentoring and experienced lawyer mentors, the goals of such program are to assist:

 (a) Lawyers during the transition from law student to practitioner;